This post may contain affiliate links. Please read my disclosure policy.

 - 1 head broccoli cut into small florets

-- In a medium bowl, whisk together the soy sauce, cornstarch, garlic, sherry, honey, ginger, sesame oil, red pepper flakes, Sriracha sauce and beef broth.
+- In a medium bowl, whisk together the soy sauce, cornstarch, garlic, cooking wine, honey, ginger, sesame oil, red pepper flakes, Sriracha sauce and beef broth.
 Set aside until ready to use.

 - Heat the olive oil in a large skillet and cook the steak until it starts to brown, about 4 to 5 minutes.
 Add sauce and stir in with the steak, it should start to thicken immediately.